ChumpChief/ProjectTemplate/README.md

 * Create Github Release - For a given branch: consumes changesets, bumps versions, produces changelogs, creates a git tag, and creates a Github release.
 * Publish to NPM (IN PROGRESS) - For a given release tag: publishes to NPM

+## Verdaccio

+This repo can publish to [Verdaccio](https://verdaccio.org/) as a way to verify the contents of published packages and try them out locally.

+In addition to the primary commands above, the following commands can be run at the repo root to facilitate Verdaccio usage:

+* `pnpm verdaccio:adduser` - Create a (local) Verdaccio user account
+* `pnpm verdaccio:login` - Log in to an existing Verdaccio user account
+* `pnpm verdaccio:publish` - Publish all packages
+* `pnpm verdaccio:purge` - Remove all published packages
+* `pnpm verdaccio:purgeuser` - Remove all (local) Verdaccio user accounts
+* `pnpm pnpm:prune` - If you try to publish the same package twice, pnpm caches the result that nothing needed to be published.
+If you want pnpm to try again (e.g. after running `pnpm verdaccio:purge`), this command will clear that cached result to permit retry.

+## Releasing

+### Synchronized versions

+This repo elects to synchronize version numbers across packages.
+Making changes to any package and releasing will bump the version number for all packages according to the included changesets.

+### Release branches

+This repo assumes trunk-based development, and releasing directly from `main` is normal.
+However it also supports using release branches, particularly for servicing minor or patch versions.
+Some recommendations for working with release branches:
+* They should be created from the release tag they build upon.
+* They can be created lazily, since the release tags are always available to create the branch from on-demand.
+    * Similarly, they are safe to delete after release since a new one can be created from the desired tag at any time.
+* They should be named in the format `release/${ major }.x` (or for patch releases of non-latest minors, `release/${ major }.${ minor }.x`).

+### Using the release Github action

+Performing a release is done in three parts:

+1. Dispatch the "Create Github Release" workflow against the branch you will release from.
+    * This creates a PR for bumping the package versions to the version to be released, and generates the changelogs from the changesets.
+    * After generating the PR, the workflow will wait for the PR to be merged before proceeding.
+    * Note: This will lock the base branch until the version bump is merged, to ensure no further changes are unintentionally included between the generation of the bump/changelogs and its completion.
+1. Review and merge the version bump PR.
+    * Because the base branch is locked at this stage, a user with admin priviliges is expected to perform the merge by bypassing branch protections.
+    * After merging the PR, the workflow will resume.
+It will create a git tag and Github release, and unlock the base branch.
+1. Dispatch the "Publish to NPM" workflow against either the tag to be published (preferred) or a branch (see below), specifying the tag name to be published.
+    * This will publish the packages at the **specified release tag** to NPM, and update the Github release with links to the published packages.
+    * The publishing script that is used is based on the **branch/tag the workflow is dispatched from**.
+        * It is recommended to run the workflow against the same tag that is to be released.
+However since tags can't be easily changed, allowing this workflow to run against another branch gives opportunity to fix any glitches in the publish flow (i.e. in the case that the workflow is bugged at the specified tag).

 ## Technology choices

 This repo is opinionated about its technology choices.
 Specifically,